rubenxyz/retired_assassin/README.md

-# 2 Percent [SCREENPLAY] :clapper: :movie_camera: :page_with_curl:
+# Retired Assassin [SCREENPLAY] :clapper: :movie_camera: :page_with_curl:

 ### Short tagline

-This is the repository for the screenplay of the short film 2 Percent.
-The film is a short scene that explore the relationship between eritrean migrant woman and her teenage daughter when they are visited by an unexpected guest:gun::boom::skull:.
+This is the repository for the screenplay of the short film Retied Assasin.
+The film is a short scene that explore the relationship between a migrant woman and her teenage daughter when they are visited by an unexpected guest:gun::boom::skull:.

 ### Read the script :page_facing_up:

-The latest version of the script can be downloaded as an PDF from [here](https://github.com/rubensz/2percent/blob/master/2percent1.0.1.pdf).
+The latest version of the script can be downloaded as an PDF from [here](https://github.com/rubensz/retired_assasin/blob/master/retired_assassin2.0.1).

 ### Project status
 Update: 2019-02-05 The screenplay is in development and the latest build is being shared with prospect producers for feedback on the story and how to pitch the film to potential investors.